jmschrei/bpnet-lite/README.md

 ![image](https://github.com/jmschrei/bpnet-lite/assets/3916816/e6f9bbdf-f107-4b3e-8b97-dc552af2239c)

+> [!Warning]
+> Several users have reported that the performance of ChromBPNet models trained using bpnet-lite significantly underperforms those trained using the official ChromBPNet repo.
+We are currently looking into this.
+Until we resolve the differences, please consider using the official repository for training your ChromBPNet models and then bpnet-lite for loading them into PyTorch.

 ChromBPNet extends the original modeling framework to DNase-seq and ATAC-seq experiments.
 A separate framework is necessary because the cutting enzymes used in these experiments, particularly the hyperactive Tn5 enzyme used in ATAC-seq experiments, have soft sequences preferences that can distort the observed readouts.
 Hence, it becomes necessary to train a small BPNet model to explicitly capture this soft sequence (the "bias model") bias before subsequently training a second BPNet model jointly with the frozen bias model to capture the true drivers of accessibility (the "accessibiity model").
 Together, these models and the manner in which their predictions are combined are referred to as ChromBPNet.

 Generally, one can perform the same analyses using ChromBPNet as one can using BPNet.
 However, an important note is that the full ChromBPNet model faithfully represents the experimental readout -- bias and all -- and so for more inspection tasks, e.g. variant effect prediction and interpretation, one should use only the accessibility model.
 Because the accessibiity model itself is conceptually, and also literally implemented as, a BPNet model, one can run the same procedure and use the BPNet command-line tool using it.